 We discuss three basic options for the management of post-oral surgery pain:

 - Option #1: Non-steroidal anti-inflammatory drugs (NSAIDs).
-This the non-narcotic over-the-counter option using ibuprofen or acetaminophen.
-This option may be adequate for most simple teeth extractions, non-surgical extractions, simple biopsies, and for those with relatively high pain thresholds.
-One regimen is 600 mg of ibuprofen (3 Advil) along with 500 mg of acetaminophen (Tylenol) taken together every 4-6 hours.
+This the non-narcotic over-the-counter option using Ibuprofen and Acetaminophen.
+This option is adequate for most teeth extractions, biopsies, dental implant surgery, and most dental-related pain.
+The recommended regimen is 600 mg of Ibuprofen (3 Advil) along with 500 mg of acetaminophen (Tylenol) taken TOGETHER every 4-6 hours.
+You may also add 100 mg of Caffeine twice daily for added relief.
 This combination is a very effective regimen providing excellent pain relief without any opioids.

 - Option #3: High potency combination drugs such as Vicodin or Percocet.
 This may be indicated in highly invasive surgical procedures, for those with existing infection, and for individuals with a low pain threshold.
-Patients may take 1 tablet every 4-6 hours as needed for pain.
+However, even in this group of patients, the NSAID regimen described in option #1 may be adequate.
+Vicodin or Percocet dosage is 1 tablet every 4-6 hours as needed for pain.
 Such medications are prescribed in very limited number and for short-term therapy (1-2 days maximum) along with thorough information on its responsible use.